General Race Questions & Answers

 A. Every situation is different.
 But the norm is crew would contribute towards onboard cost (Food, Diesel etc…) and towards delivery costs.
 We would recommend discussing and agreeing with the skipper upfront.

-A. St Helena Yacht Services have, for a nominal fee per boat agreed to check boats daily on moorings and will be responsible for the loading.
+A. We will likely try and engage St Helena Yacht Services which in the past, for a nominal fee per boat agreed to check boats daily on moorings and will be responsible for the loading.

 A. For shipping and for that matter, the same as for measuring length for a marina.
 Your boat is measured from the foremost part (in your case front of bowsprit) the aft most part..
 So yes, bowsprit would be part of the measurement.
 If you don’t add it in and your boat is longer, you won’t be loaded as you will displace more space in the packing then declared and therefore planned for in the deck plan of the ship.

 - What is the correct courtesy flag to fly when at St Helena?

 A. The “Red Duster” or the St Helena Flag on the starboard spreader.